Dynamical Models for Random Simplicial Complexes: Introduction

-\begin{rmq} For general $d$, Model \textbf{A} may be considered as a generalisation of the aforementioned NGF when we set the flavour $s = 0$, and bounded energies (see \cite{bianconi2016NetworkGW_4}).
+\begin{rmq} For general $d$, Model \textbf{A} may be considered as a generalisation of the aforementioned NGF (see \cite{bianconi2016NetworkGW_4}) with flavour $s = 0$, and bounded energies.
+We recall that when $s=0$, each face $\sigma$ is selected with probability proportional to $\mathrm e^{-\beta\epsilon_\sigma}$, where $\epsilon_\sigma$ is the (random) energy of face $\sigma$.
 Model \textbf{B} may be considered as a generalisation of CQNMs with bounded energies.
-However, note that for brevity, rather than `deactivating' selected faces, we simply remove them from the complex as this does not affect any of the results regarding degree distributions. \end{rmq}

-\begin{rmq} The methods in this paper also allow us to study the case where the fitneses associated with a $(d-1)$-face do not depend on the type, but are chosen independently from an underlying distribution.
-For brevity, we omit formulating explicit results for this model. \end{rmq}
+However, note that for brevity, rather than `deactivating' selected faces, we simply remove them from the complex as this does not affect any of the results regarding degree distributions. \end{rmq} \begin{rmq} The methods in this paper also allow us to study the case where the fitnesses associated with a $(d-1)$-face do not depend on the type, but are chosen independently from an underlying distribution.
+For brevity, we omit formulating explicit results for this model. \end{rmq} \begin{rmq} The models we introduced can be further generalised.
+For example, instead of selecting a $(d-1)$-face to subdivide, one may consider a setting where a face of dimension $s$ may be selected and subsequently subdivided, with the addition of an $(s+1)$-dimensional face. \end{rmq}